 The Tenant has 5 days to respond.
 However, they may disagree with the amount.
 If they do, they should deposit the rent they believe is owed into the Court Registry.
 In addition, the Tenant should file a Motion to Determine Rent.

 A Motion to Determine Rent should only be filed if the Tenant is disputing the amount that is owed.
 If they disagree, they should still deposit the past due rent.

 Final Hearing on Eviction

 This occurs if the case does not get resolved at Mediation.
 At the Hearing, the Landlord and Tenant will present their arguments to the Judge.
 If they find in favor of the Landlord, a Judgment will be entered.
 Thereafter, the Clerk will sign a Writ of Possession directing the Sheriff to post a 24 hour notice on the door.

 If the Court finds in favor of the Tenant, they can remain in the property and recover their fees.
 In addition, they may award the rent that is in the Registry to them as well.

-If you are a Tenant in Miami-Dade County, Broward County, or Palm Beach County and have been served with an Eviction Complaint, contact the Law Office of Brian P. Kowal, PA today at (954) 990-7552.
-Brian P. Kowal, Esq. is always available to answer any questions you may have regarding your rights as a Tenant.
+If you are a Tenant and need to Respond to an Eviction, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.
+We will answer any questions you may have regarding your rights.